Wilenty/VisualC-redist-installers-Demos/README.md

 But, please take in mind the auto-update option will not remove all doubled entries (in the uninstall section) - normal installation is designed for that.
 The "Simple install" button will clean all doubled entries as well.
 Or, you can remove manually the doubled-entries visible in the uninstall-section.

 **I will share the link to the full-version of this program with latest runtimes for you after support me.
 I updates the program for myself, so, it will always have the latest runtimes.**

+It's hard to compete with the programs available "for free", but usually they have less options, they does not supports most used OS'es.
+The only one good thing is that they "are available for free" - that's all.
+Compare my program (repack) to any other repacks of VC++, and try to find similar options available in other VC++ repacks.

 ## Changes to the program (in reverse order):